Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Discussion

-\citetalias{Fielding2022ApJ} also developed a framework for evolving a population of cool clouds moving in a hot wind.
-In this framework, the single-cloud model (described in the earlier part of this section) serves as the basis for modeling the source (or sink) terms that determine the radial profile of the wind (see the equations illustrated in Fig. 3 \& Eq.
+\citealt{Fielding2022ApJ} also developed a framework for evolving a population of cool clouds moving in a hot wind.
+In this framework, the single-cloud model (described in the earlier part of this section) serves as the basis for modelling the source (or sink) terms that determine the radial profile of the wind (see the equations illustrated in Fig. 3 \& Eq.
 17 from \citetalias{Fielding2022ApJ}).
 These source/sink terms directly affect the energy and mass loading of the outflows.
-Therefore, the way individual clouds interact with the background wind determines the multiphase nature of the wind they are moving in.
-The \citetalias{Fielding2022ApJ} precription assumes a collection of cold clouds are continuously injected in the outflow.
+Therefore, the way individual clouds interact with the background wind gives rise to a back reaction on their host outflow and determines the multiphase nature of the wind.
+The \citetalias{Fielding2022ApJ} prescription assumes a collection of cold clouds that are continuously injected in the outflow.
 These clouds introduce energy and mass in both the cold and hot phases of the wind, depending on how they cool, mix and evaporate.
 To this end, we demonstrate that changes in the single-cloud evolution model can directly change the properties of the wind by solving the wind equation from \citetalias{Fielding2022ApJ} (Fig. 3 \& Eq.
 17 in their paper) with different models of the single-cloud evolution.
-This is illustrated in Fig. \ref{fig:model_wind_fielding_compare}, where we choose the same parameters for the single-cloud model as reported by \citetalias{Fielding2022ApJ} (see Fig. 6 in their paper), shown in orange, to obtain a multiphase wind and compare it with the multiphase wind obtained when switching to our modified single-phase cloud prescription, in blue (discussed at the beginning of this section).
-For reference, the solution for the single phase \citetalias{Chevalier1985} wind is shown in gray in the figure.
-The wind profiles (blue and orange lines in Fig. \ref{fig:model_wind_fielding_compare}) differ substantially from one another ($\gtrsim 1 \ \rm dex$) over a substantial downstream distance.
-In order to match the simulation results, our prescription has been tuned to produce a higher mass of cold gas formed in a \citetalias{Chevalier1985} wind compared to the original \citetalias{Fielding2022ApJ} prescription (cf. Fig. \ref{fig:model_fielding_compare}).
-Consequently, the wind in our modified prescription has more mass loading by the clouds and its properties exhibit a greater deviation from the single-phase adiabatic wind -- evident in the density, pressure, and velocity profiles for the wind (blue curves showing the original \citetalias{Fielding2022ApJ} prescription are closer to the gray \citetalias{Chevalier1985} profile).
-As expected, the mass in cold clouds is higher in our prescription, which results in a higher loading of mass and energy in the cold phase of the multiphase wind.
-This is compensated by a lower mass and energy loading into the hot phase, which is introduced into the wind as the clouds get mixed and evaporated.
-The higher loading of cold gas from the clouds also results in a greater reduction of entropy from the constant \citetalias{Chevalier1985} entropy profile beyond the region where the clouds are injected.
-Since cloud evolution directly affects the mass and energy loading of an outflow and its multiphase nature, winds with higher efficiency of mass loading are increasingly affected by the behavior of an increased number of clouds that are seeded in them.
-Overall, our comparison highlights the need to accurately test the models of individual cloud-wind evolution in order to get an accurate model of multiphase galactic outflows.
+This is illustrated in Fig. \ref{fig:model_wind_fielding_compare}, where we compare the \citetalias{Fielding2022ApJ} single-cloud model, set as source/sink terms in the wind equation, with our single-cloud model.
+Specifically, we solve the \citetalias{Fielding2022ApJ} wind equation with $5\ \rm M_\odot yr^{-1}$ star formation and energy and mass loading efficiencies of $0.5$ and $0.2$ respectively.
+The coupling efficiency of the cloud with the wind $\eta_{\rm M, cold}$ is set to $0.15$.
+We set the initial cloud mass to $100 \ \rm M_\odot$ ($\xi_{\rm ini}=2.63$) introduced at about $220\ \rm pc$ with a temperature of $8\times 10^3\ \rm K$ and an initial radial velocity of $30 \ \rm km\ s^{-1}$ in a steady \citetalias{Chevalier1985} wind which has a sonic radius of $200 \ \rm pc$ opening over a full $4\pi$ steradians in solid angle.
+Additionally, the gravity is set by a circular velocity of $150 \ \rm km\ s^{-1}$.
+The wind and the cloud metallicities are set to $2\ Z_\odot$ and $Z_\odot$, respectively.
+In the Fig. \ref{fig:model_wind_fielding_compare}, we compare the wind profiles on changing from the original \citetalias{Fielding2022ApJ} single-cloud model (in yellow) to our `modified' single-cloud model (in teal).
+The two wind profiles differ substantially from one another ($\sim 1 \ \rm dex$ in pressure and $\sim 0.5\ \rm dex$ in density and velocity) over almost their entire downstream distance ($\gtrsim 1 \rm \ kpc$).